akh1209/AI-Powered-Image-Captioner/AI-Powered Image Captioner/readme.txt

-to run the file, type streamlit run main.py in the terminal.
+To run the file, type streamlit run main.py in the terminal.

+This project uses AI image reading model to generate a caption for an uploaded image and then reads the caption.